-Trigger thumb is among the many common conditions we treat treat via occupational therapy and trigger thumb release surgery at Proliance Hand, Wrist and Elbow Physicians.
-We recently posted an exposé on the world of trigger fingers, so now we are covering trigger thumbs.
+Trigger thumb is among the many common conditions we treat via occupational therapy and trigger thumb release surgery at Proliance Hand, Wrist and Elbow Physicians.
 As with trigger fingers, trigger thumb patients typically experience a click or locking sensation in the afflicted finger or thumb as the hand goes from a grip position to an open palm or vice versa.
 Experts believe that overuse or repetitive activities may cause trigger digits, even though the exact cause remains unknown.
 While they often associate with other conditions, like diabetes or carpal tunnel syndrome, but can also be present by themselves.
 Trigger fingers and thumbs can be particularly bothersome in the morning as they often become “stuck” overnight.

 Why is my thumb clicking and painful?

-What do we know about the treatment of trigger thumbs?
+What do we know about trigger thumb release treatment?

 Despite the fact that finger and thumb triggering is one of the most common issues a hand surgeon sees, there are estimates of over 200,000 cases of trigger digits per year, trigger thumbs seem to always get lumped together with fingers and there are limited studies on trigger thumbs alone.
 Conservative management is very similar to trigger fingers and can include patient observation, splinting, anti-inflammatory medications, and corticosteroid injections.

-Much like trigger fingers, the natural history has been studied for trigger thumbs and there are reports of complete symptom resolution at an average of 6.8 months without any particular treatment.
+Much like trigger fingers, natural history has been studied for trigger thumbs and there are reports of complete symptom resolution at an average of 6.8 months without any particular treatment.
 The results of splinting, corticosteroid injections, and anti-inflammatory medications were discussed in our series on trigger fingers and most studies do not isolate trigger thumbs alone.
 Unfortunately, many patients do not see relief with any conservative management and elect to proceed with trigger thumb release.

-When should we perform a trigger thumb release?
+When should we perform a trigger thumb release surgery?